 How to Get a Power Generation, Transmission & Distribution Equipment Trading License in Dubai

 The global energy sector is undergoing rapid transformation, and the Middle East sits at the heart of it.
 As the UAE accelerates its clean energy targets and regional infrastructure investment surges, demand for power generation, transmission and distribution equipment has never been stronger.
-For traders looking to capitalise on this momentum, securing a dedicated trading licence in Dubai is the logical first step.
+For traders looking to capitalise on this momentum, securing a dedicated trading license in Dubai is the logical first step.

 UAE Market Context: Why This Sector Matters Now